kazervv/portofolio/README.md

 If you would like to contribute or provide suggestions, please open an issue or pull request in this repository.
 All feedback is greatly appreciated!

 📜 License
-This project is licensed under the MIT License.
+This project is Free licensed.

 📬 Contact
 If you have any questions, please contact me via: